dplanitzer/Serena/Commands/shell/docs/Commands.md

 `continue`

+## `copy`

+Copies a file from its current location in the filesystem to a new location in the filesystem hierarchy.
+Note that copying directories is currently not supported.
+The copy operation will preserve the permissions of the source file.
+However the user and group are assigned based on the user and group of the logged in user.
+The destination path may be a full path which specifies the destination directory and the filename.
+Or it may just specify the directory.
+The name and extension of the source file are preserved in this case.

+### Signature

+`copy <src_path> <dst_path>`

+### Parameters

+* `src_path`: relative or absolute path to the file to copy
+* `dst_path`: relative or absolute path to the file to the destination directory where teh file should be copied to.
+May optionally include the filename of the new file

 ## `delete`

 Deletes one or more directories or files indicated by the provided path(s).
 A directory must be empty to be eligible for deleting.